 1) Washington D.C.
 Ducks Tour

-Before you begin sight seeing in any major city you should get a layout of the land.
-A Duck tour of the city is a great introduction to Washington D.C.’s attractions and a fun way for the family to see the sights.
+Before sight seeing in any major city it’s helpful to get a layout of the land.
+A Duck Tour of the city is a great introduction to Washington D.C.’s attractions and a fun way for the family to see the sights.
 A Duck Tour takes place in a DUKW World War II amphibious vehicle.
-The tour begins on land, but before you know it, you’re splashing into the Potomac River to take in all the sights.
+The tour begins on land before splashing into the Potomac River to take in all the sights.
 The tour guides provide an overview of the city and its history with a comedic twist.
-We laughed a lot and enjoyed the ride, and learned a lot along the way.
-Purchase tickets online at www.dcducks.com, then head over to Union Station to meet up with the tour.
+Purchase tickets online and avoid waiting in line.

 From the minute we walked in, there were “oohs” and “aahs” from everyone (adults included).
-Numerous planes hang from the ceiling, spacecraft are within easy reach, jets are right in front of you.
+Numerous planes hang from the ceiling, spacecraft are within easy reach, jets are right there.
 It was like the kids had died and gone to air and space heaven.
 The museum has the Wright Brothers’ plane, Charles Lindbergh’s Spirit of St. Louis, an Apollo lunar module, and many more artifacts that were key in the development of air and space technology.
 The museum does a wonderful job of explaining the who, why, and how of America’s air and space history.
 There are demonstrations throughout the museum, as well an IMAX theater and planetarium.
 Afterwards, the kids enjoyed the astronaut ice cream in a bag in the museum gift shop.
-For more information go to www.airandspace.si.edu.

 Another free Smithsonian museum, this museum contains everything from Dorothy’s red slippers to the Star Spangled Banner.
 There are rooms dedicated to ball gowns of the first ladies, different forms of transportation, and odds and ends of American history.
 The museum is fairly simple to navigate and provides a fun history lesson for everyone.
-You could easily spend half a day here and still have plenty of time to visit another attraction. www.americanhistory.si.edu
+It’s easy to spend half a day here and still have plenty of time to visit another attraction.

-If you and/or your kids are intrigued by spies and the history of espionage, this is the museum for you.
-The museum is not free, it is $20.95 for ages 12+, $14.95 for ages 7-11 and free for 6 and under.
-If your children are little or can’t read, I might skip this museum and save yourself the money.
-The museum is very interactive and our kids loved adopting a false identity when they arrived, it felt very “spy like”.
+If spies and the history of espionage sound exciting, this is the perfect museum.
+The museum is not free, so if your children are little or can’t read, save yourself the money.
+The museum is very interactive and our kids loved adopting a false identity and pretending to be spies.
 The gadgets were intriguing and the details of each one were fascinating.
 We spent three hours here and the kids still asked to return the following day.

 5) White House tour

-Most people know that if you want to see inside the White House you need to make a tour request through your local member of Congress.
+To see inside the White House it is necessary to make a tour request through a local member of Congress.
 Requests can be made up to six months in advance and tours are given on a first come, first served basis.
-However, if you happen to be there during the spring or fall, you may want to look into the White House garden tours.
-You don’t get to visit inside the house, but the tour of the garden is simply beautiful.
-We did have to wait in line for awhile, but since we were outside,the kids could run around in the nearby green space.
-More information can be found at http://www.whitehouse.gov/about/tours-and-events
+During the spring or fall, check out the White House garden tours.
+They don’t include a visit inside the house, but the garden is simply beautiful.

 6) Capitol Building

 This is another tour that requires some planning, but is well worth the effort for a tour of the Capitol.
-Admission to the building is free, but pre-book your tour online via www.visitthecapitol.gov, for admission.
-Be sure to give yourself extra time for getting through security.
+Admission to the building is free, but pre-book your tour online for admission.
+Be sure to allow for extra time for security.
 The history of the building is fascinating and the tour guides are excellent.
-If you want to visit the galleries of the House or Senate you will need to secure a gallery pass from your Representative or Senator ahead of time.
+To visit the galleries of the House or Senate it is necessary to secure a gallery pass from a Representative or Senator ahead of time.
 Who knows, you may even get lucky and see a famous member of Congress strolling past your tour group!

-If the Hope Diamond, a giant African elephant, mummies and dinosaurs don’t interest your kids, then this isn’t the museum for you.
+If the Hope Diamond, a giant African elephant, mummies and dinosaurs don’t interest your kids, this isn’t the museum for you.
 In addition to these fabulous exhibits, this free museum also has a butterfly pavilion (there is a fee for this), an insect zoo, and a hands on discovery room for kids.
-We could have spent the day here, but had to tear ourselves away for lunch.
 Once again, Smithsonian puts together a museum that entertains adults and children alike!

 8) Night Tour of Monuments